-- 6.8 Do not discharge diesel oil, halogenated phenol compounds, or chrome lignosulphonate. - 6.9 Implement lifting and transfer procedures to cater for retrieval of any waste accidentally released overboard. - 6.10 Record any accidental release of waste into the marine environment and corrective actions implemented and submit a copy of the Report to the EPA within twenty-four hours of the release.
-A compilation of such reports must be included in the end of well report. - 6.11 Manage and dispose putrescible waste in accordance with Annex V of MARPOL 73/78, Regulations for the Prevention of Pollution by Garbage from Ships. - 6.12 Prohibit the disposal of equipment, cables, chains, containers, or other materials into the offshore environment. - 6.13 Materials, equipment, tools, containers, and other items used which are of such shape or configuration that they are likely to snag or damage fishing devices shall be handled and marked as follows: - I. All loose material, small tools, and other small objects shall be kept in a suitable storage area or a marked container when not in use and in a marked container before transport over offshore waters; - II.
-All cable, chain, or wire segments shall be recovered after use and securely stored until suitable disposal is accomplished; and - III.
-Skid-mounted equipment, portable containers, spool or reels, and drums shall be tracked using the request form and manifest. - 6.14 Any of the items described in Condition 6.13 that are lost overboard shall be recorded on the facility's daily operations report, as appropriate, and reported to the EPA in the monthly report.
+- 6.10 Record any accidental release of waste into the marine environment and corrective actions implemented and submit a copy of the Report to the EPA within twenty-four (24) hours of the release.
+A compilation of such reports must be included in the End of Well Report. - 6.11 Manage and dispose putrescible waste in accordance with Annex V of MARPOL 73/78, Regulations for the Prevention of Pollution by Garbage from Ships. - 6.12 Prohibit the disposal of equipment, cables, chains, containers, or other materials into the offshore environment. - 6.13 Materials, equipment, tools, containers, and other items used which are of such shape or configuration that they are likely to snag or damage fishing devices shall be handled and marked as follows: - a.
+All loose material, small tools, and other small objects shall be kept in a suitable storage area or a marked container when not in use and in a marked container before transport over offshore waters;

+b.
+All cable, chain, or wire segments shall be recovered after use and securely stored until suitable disposal is accomplished; and c.
+Skid-mounted equipment, portable containers, spool or reels, and drums shall be tracked using the request form and manifest.

+6.14 Any of the items described in Condition 6.13 that are lost overboard shall be recorded on the facility's daily operations report, as appropriate, and reported to the EPA in the monthly report.